michelleyzhu/hackeymackey112/README.md

 -regex
 -google (pip install google) If using Mac go to Macintosh HD > Applications > Python folder (or whatever version of python you're using) > double click on "Install Certificates.command"

+How to run our program:
+  Download all the files into the same folder.
+Open michelle.py in VSCode or any Python text compiler and then click run.
+  There should be a tkinter that pops up!
+Have fun with the features!